nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/modem_module.rst

 ****************

 The modem module has an internal thread with a message queue for processing.
-When an event is received in the :ref:`app_evt_mgr` handler, the event is converted to a message and put into the module's queue for processing in thread context.
+When an event is received in the :ref:`app_event_manager` handler, the event is converted to a message and put into the module's queue for processing in thread context.
 This gives the module the flexibility to call functions that might take some time to complete.

 Module states